wxWidgets/wxPyWeb/pages/downloads.md

 latest release, and install it in your active Python environment or virtual environment.

-If there is no binary wheel file available for your platform or your version of Python, then pip will download the source archive and will attempt to build it for you.
+If there is no binary wheel file available for your platform or for your version of Python, then pip will download the source archive and will attempt to build it for you.
 There is some information about that below.